Trusted WordPress tutorials, when you need them most.

 Millions of businesses use WordPress to run their websites, online communities, and blogs effectively.

-The WordPress brand and trademark needed to be protected to ensure everything worked smoothly.
-For this purpose, the WordPress trademark was transferred to The WordPress Foundation in 2010.
+The WordPress brand and trademark need to be protected to ensure everything works smoothly.
+That’s why the WordPress trademark was transferred to the WordPress Foundation in 2010.

 Apart from those contributors, many companies, individuals, and freelancers worldwide sell WordPress-related products and services.